 Head Teachers Welcome

-We now have 8 pathways for students from year 8 (Sports coaching, Art, Drama, Horticulture, Café and Food Technology, Animal Care and Hospitality and Retail) which are embedded within our Preparation for adulthood curriculum.
+We now have 9 pathways for students from year 8 (Sports coaching, Art, Drama, Horticulture, Café and Food Technology, Animal Care and Hospitality and Retail) which are embedded within our Preparation for adulthood curriculum and pupils will take a different pathway each year settling on one in year their last year at school in preparation for their post school careerer choice.
 Every student will have the opportunity to read every day at school and also at home at a level appropriate to their reading level and starting point in their learning.
 A full programme of numeracy and literacy also underpins each area of learning along with the full spiritual, moral and cultural ethos that is at the heart of our Bear values.

 For birthdays classes will make their own cakes rather than buying them from a supermarket etc. Again the emphasis here will be on the students being fully involved, where possible in the creation of food etc. for all party food.